uvarc/rc-website/content/post/2018-spring-workshops.md

 Workshops break roughly into the three main areas relevant to computationally-intensive research: **code**, **data**, and **computing**.

-All of the classes are taught by SOMRC experts and are freely available to UVa faculty, staff and students.
+All of the classes are taught by RC experts and are freely available to UVa faculty, staff and students.

 * R / R package development
 * Python